consoledotdev/home/content/tools/server-monitoring.md

 core it is really just a lead generation tool for the enterprise version - Nagios XI.
 This is a UI on top of the Nagios Core backend.

-Nagios comes from an era of individual servers that sit around for a long time.
+Nagios comes from the era of individual servers that sit around for a long time.
 It's architecture is based on a pull model where a central Nagios server connects to agents running on each node, triggering a check cycle and then returning the results.
 This model struggles in modern cloud environments where instances are ephemeral, especially with containers.

-Everything is defined on a check level in config files, including alerts, which limits the flexibility over simple threshold-based monitoring.
+Everything is defined in agent config files, including alerts, which limits the flexibility if you need anything more than simple threshold-based monitoring.
 As such, it's difficult to recommend Nagios for modern deployments given the sophistication of the alternatives like Grafana, Prometheus and InfluxDB.

 {{< tools/category-review/card-heading name="Netdata" thumbnail="/img/favicons/www.netdata.cloud.png" url="https://www.netdata.cloud" score="3" >}}